-You are a leader known for excelling in engaging people, being a skilled planner and decision maker with recognition for leading performance excellence.
-You value patient-focused care, team development, embrace accountability, and facilitate change management.
+You are an experienced leader known for excelling in engaging people, being a skilled planner and decision maker, a strategic vision for program development with recognition for leading performance excellence.
+You value patient-focused care, team development, partnership collaboration, and facilitate change management.

-Reporting to the Program Director of Oncology and partnering with physician leaders, you will be responsible for program operations, patient experience and patient-focused care, human resource management, evaluation of the performance of radiation therapy and nursing staff, the delivery of excellence in clinical practice and provide guidance that fosters continuous professional growth and the continuous development and quality and safety initiatives with program partners.
-Establishing collaborative partnerships across our hospital sites and regional partner hospitals will be a driver to the successful culture and development of service delivery models and innovations in radiation services and patient care.
+Reporting to the Program Director of Oncology and partnering with physician leaders, you will be responsible for program operations, program development, patient experience and patient-focused care, human resource management, evaluation of the performance of radiation therapy and nursing staff, the delivery of excellence in clinical practice and provide guidance that fosters continuous professional growth and the continuous development and quality and safety initiatives with program partners.
+Establishing collaborative partnerships within THP and across our hospital sites and regional partner hospitals will be a driver to the successful culture and development of service delivery models and innovations in radiation services and patient care for the future.

 The successful candidate must also share our THP values of Excellence, Compassion, and Courage.